aksoftware98/multilanguages/README.md

     }
 }
 ```
-## The ability to use an Enum
+## Use an Enum as a translation key
 The name of the enum will be used as the key.
 If there is a Description attribute, the Description will be used as the key.
+Note, as of Version 6.0 and higher, the library now has the ability to generate a LanguageKeys Enum file.

 Example Enum
 ```C#